 Female Sexual Anatomy You Need To Know

 Many women are in the dark as far as knowing what they have.
 Having a man touch you in a way that “almost” feels good or is hit and miss can be frustrating.
-How often have men, with a focus of vaginal entry, stimulated the vagina, when what a woman may have preferred was to have her clitoris consciously touched?
+How often has a man, with a focus of vaginal entry, stimulated your vagina, when what you really would have preferred was to have your clitoris consciously touched?

 Female Sexual Anatomy 101

-The clitoris, g-spot and AFE zone (or cervix area) are considered the three gates, according to Saida Desilets.
-The deeper you awaken your Yoni, meaning awaken the first, second and third gates, the deeper you go into yourself, and the deeper the emotional release.
-For most women, opening the deeper gates requires a deeper level of safety, surrender and emotional intimacy.
+The clitoris, g-spot and AFE zone (or cervix area) are considered the three gates, according to what I learned when studying Taoist sexual wisdom.
+The deeper you awaken your Yoni, meaning awaken the first, second and third gates, the deeper you go into yourself.

-For example, a man also uses his penis for urination.
+For example, a man’s penis is for pleasure but also for urination.
+Your clitoris is solely for pleasure!
 The clitoris is not simply a “button.”
 It is much more than that.

 The pudendal nerve innervates the clitoris.
 I find it interesting that the Latin word pudent means, “it shames.”
 Our highly-sensitive erogenous and pleasure zone is rooted in a Latin word meaning shame.
 No wonder women have had a difficult time cultivating pleasure.